Accident at Work

 Claiming Compensation for Workplace Accidents & Injuries

-Accidents at work, or cases of employment-related ill health, are worryingly commonplace.
+Accidents at work, or cases of employment-related ill health, are unfortunately relatively common.
 Many of us will have suffered, or at least be familiar with someone who has suffered, from either an accident or a period of illness which can be directly attributed to our jobs.
-In many cases, compensation for accidents at work can make all the difference in easing what may be a very difficult situation for the accident victim.
-Working with legal advisers on a no win, no fee basis ensures that you have access to proper legal representation.
+In many cases, compensation for an accident that occurred in the workplace can make all the difference in easing what may be a very difficult situation for the accident victim.
+Working with legal advisers on a no win, no fee basis ensures that you have access to specialist legal representation.

-This isn’t about a so-called “compensation culture” – it is about your legal and moral right to compensation where you have suffered as a result of the greed or negligence of others.
+This isn’t about a so-called “compensation culture” – it is about your legal and moral right to compensation where you have suffered suffered due to negligence of others.

 Some Worrying Figures

-Key annual figures for 2008/09 from the Health & Safety Executive (HSE), the government agency charged with monitoring and protecting health and safety within the workplace, show just how commonplace these occurrences are.
+Key annual figures for 2008/09 from the Health & Safety Executive (HSE), the government agency charged with monitoring and protecting health and safety within the workplace, show just how commonplace these incidents are.

 Over this period, there were 1.2 million people at work who were suffering with an illness, either new or existing, who directly attributed their ill health to their occupation.
 180 people were killed in the course of their work and a staggering 246 000 injuries occurred that were reportable to the HSE under The Reporting of Injuries, Diseases and Dangerous Occurrences Regulations 1995 (RIDDOR), or at a rate of 870 per 100,000 workers.